Being new can be scary, even intimidating.

 Limit the adult beverages

 Most people like to have a drink to loosen up and relax at events like this.
 However over intoxication can lead to bad choices as well as performance issues.
-We provide complimentary flavored water to space out your drinks and keep you hydrated.
+We provide complimentary water to space out your drinks and keep you hydrated.
 If you become too intoxicated you will be asked to leave.

 We are in the age of social media and chances are you are going to have interaction with someone in the lifestyle online.
 So here are a couple hints to take to heart.